Fethienv/jaw-fragment-caching/README.md

       wp_update_comment_count
       pre_post_update
 ```
-Or whene you add a specific code
+Or when you add a specific code

 ## Hooks:
 ### Actions: